 It all began when John Michel asked me to set three poems from Louis Jenkins' The Mad Moonlight, published by Will o' the Wisp Books in 2019.
-The project has since mushroomed into the commissioning of a dozen composers for settings of almost all of the poems in the volume.
+The project, under the auspices of Schubert Club and funded by John Michel and Barbara Brown, has since mushroomed into the commissioning of a dozen composers for settings of almost all of the poems in the volume.
 John and Louis, both from Duluth, MN, were dear friends until Louis's death in December of 2019.
-The poets are light-hearted and wry; deeper meaning lurks beneath the surface.
+The poems are light-hearted and wry; deeper meaning lurks beneath the surface.
+After the initial performance at the Landmark Center in St. Paul, John suggested an orchestrated version - a wonderful opportunity to enhance the peculiar spookiness of these poems.